Thomas Jansen, Test Coordinator.

 It gives people an insight into what they are doing.

 I really like the customer days at Testersuite .
 It is nice that Testersuite gives an insight into the roadmap.
-You are also not afraid to ask customers for feedback on whether new functionalities that are to be developed are useful.
+In addition, you are not afraid to ask customers for feedback on whether new features to be developed make sense.

-Your way of communicating with customers was the reason for us to go with Testersuite .
+Your way of communicating with customers was the reason for us to partner with Testersuite .

 Let's talk?